Thin-film interference

 decent telescope or pair of binoculars and you'll see a

 bluey-purplish color on the glass.
-What do all these colorful things
+So, what do all these colorful things

 have in common?
 They all use interference caused by thin films